arashkaffamanesh/practical-kubernetes-problems/README.md

 ## 3-Tier App (MVC)

-Please read the README file in the subfolder 3-tier-app.
+Please read the README and the related blog post in the  [subfolder](3-tier-app/README.md)  3-tier-app and try to understand and get the todo list app running.